 Dear Clients and Friends,

-Statistically, at the beginning of the year, most people are in good spirits both because it’s the holiday season and markets average positive returns in the fourth quarter, however, this is year is a little different.
+Statistically, at the beginning of the year, most people are in good spirits both because it’s the holiday season and markets average positive returns in the fourth quarter, however, this year is a little different.
 Hopefully after you read this email, you will be able to feel a little better going into this weekend.

 Below is a chart of the S&P 500 this year and the blue line indicates the trend down of ~17.5%.